 Provide Ample Social Proof

 A while back, social proof was proclaimed to be the new marketing.
-It’s debatable whether social proof is that important.
+It’s debatable whether the social proof is important.
 The fact that your landing page could use some social proof isn’t.

 Include Other Trust Signals Too